-Mr. Goreczny also served as an Assistant Corporation Counsel for the New York City Law Department.
+Mr. Goreczny previously served as an Assistant Corporation Counsel for the New York City Law Department.
 There, he defended the City of New York in a wide range of tort claims.
 He has extensive courtroom experience at all stages of litigation, including routinely conducting discovery conferences and depositions, as well as engaging in motion practice and oral argument.

 Prior to becoming an attorney, Mr. Goreczny managed a non-profit program in New York City that focused on preventative poverty services, education, and advocacy around the areas of health and hunger.